Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 00:37
 :   (the distinct sound of a fruit, supposedly said pear, being chewed) 00:39
-:   "Should we have a new nickname for [team member]?" (`D2` presents a topic)-->
+:   "Should we have a new nickname for [team member]?" (`D2` presents a topic)

-Some dailies include a `BOARD OVERVIEW`.
-In these segments, the focus is not on individual boards, but their overall status or health, relationships and priorities between them and the arrangement of them in the list of boards.<!-- Here's an example where a developer inquires after the purpose of colored labels used for different boards (daily `03`):
+-->Some dailies include a `BOARD OVERVIEW`.
+In these segments, the focus is not on individual boards, but their overall status or health, relationships and priorities between them and the arrangement of them in the list of boards. `INTRO` and `BOARD OVERVIEW` are both synthetic, non-participant constructs.<!-- Here's an example where a developer inquires after the purpose of colored labels used for different boards (daily `03`):

 26:21
 :   "What about.. are the, uh, colors?" (`D` asks question about boards seen on screen)